CentreForDigitalHumanities/tscan/README.md

 ... or use the webapplication/webservice:

-    $ cd tscan/webservices
-    $ clamservice tscan   #this starts the CLAM service for TSCAN
+    $ clamservice ticclservice.tscan   #this starts the CLAM service for TSCAN

 And then navigate to the host and port specified.